arush15june/reversee/README.md

 CNN to recommend similar T-shirt's from the database

 # Dataset
-Cannot put the URL publicly for the dataset, but you can email me if you are interested.
+Cannot put the URL for the dataset publicly, but you can email me if you are interested.

 - `model/scraper/scraper.py` to scrape the images
 - `model/scraper/resize.py` to crop them to 130x150 images